taikoxyz/taiko-mono/packages/website/pages/docs/reference/contract-documentation/tokenvault/BridgedERC20.md

 Mints tokens to an account.

-_Only a TokenVault can call this function._
+_Only a ERC20Vault can call this function._

 #### Parameters